fiasco-zh/caffe2keras/README.md

   --model "caffe_model_path"  #  this must be specified
   --weights "caffe_weights_path"  # this is optional, if none, you will get a raw model without pretrained weights
   --output "save_path_for_keras_model" # this must be specified
   --log "True or False" # default:False, if True, will show some info about build model and load weights.
-It's a good choice if   you it's your first time to use it or get some wrong with the saved keras model
+  It's a good choice if   it's your first time to use it or get some wrong with the saved keras model
 ```